- As low as $215/Night

 - Private vacation home

-3000 sqft 3Bedrooms 4Bathrooms Property type Waterfront Living- Close to I-526 and Downtown Charleston Secluded Neighborhood Substantial Garage Space Close to Eateries, Stores, & Mall KEY FEATURES Parking: Garage Property Type: Single Family House This home has a huge kitchen opening up into a living room.
-You'll find the owner's suite on the first floor complete with a private bath and two roomy closets.
-Walk upstairs into a sizable game room, with the option to convert it to a 5th bedroom and study.
+3000 sqft 3Bedrooms 4Bathrooms Property type Waterfront Living- Close to I-526 and Downtown Charleston Secluded Neighborhood Sizable Garage Space Close to Eateries, Stores, & Mall KEY FEATURES Parking: Garage Property Type: Single Family House This home has a sizable kitchen opening up into a living room.
+You'll find the owner's suite on the first floor complete with a private bath and two cavernous closets.
+Walk upstairs into a huge game room, with the option to convert it to a 5th bedroom and study.
 Two bedrooms and two full baths complete the second floor.
 RENTAL FEATURES Living room with fire space Dining room Master bath Dishwasher Double Oven Yard Porch Central A/C Wood floor Granite countertop High / Vaulted ceiling

 About the Area